access-company/antikythera/doc/gear_developers/deployment.md

         - Every gear implementation is expected to have its own repository in either GitHub (dev/prod), or antikythera git server (dev only).
         - The repository in GitHub must belong to [access-company/Antikythera team](https://github.com/orgs/access-company/teams/antikythera) so that the antikythera team and antikythera's auto-deploy component have read/write access to it.
-        - If you chose to use antikythera git server on gear creation in `ac_console`, the repository will be automatically created.
-          These repositories accept read/write from auto-deploy.
-            - For development before pushing to antikythera git server, you may use any SCM (either locally, or in intranet).
     - Branches
         - Antikythera treats the following 2 branches as deploy targets; the other branches are ignored.
             - `master` branch means "ready to deploy to dev environment".